 © NYC Audubon

 Since the program’s inception in 1997, over 5,000 dead and injured birds have been collected and documented in our database.
 Project Safe Flight’s Research Program improves our understanding of the causes behind urban bird collisions, and studies ways to prevent bird collisions from occurring.
-Our successes include the retrofitting of the Morgan Mail Processing Facility (421 8th Avenue), and the publication of the Bird Safe Building Guidelines, which have been widely distributed.
+Our successes include the retrofitting of the Morgan Mail Processing Facility (421 8th Avenue), and our collaboration on the widely distributed Bird-Friendly Building Design (an update of our previously published Bird-Safe Building Guidelines).

 In 2014 we added an important tool to Project Safe Flight: D-Bird.
 An online crowd-sourcing data collection tool, D-Bird provides a way for the public to enter records of dead or injured birds, contributing to our Project Safe Flight research.
 Crowd-sourced data can help to provide context and guidance for more scientifically rigorous research efforts, such as the traditional Project Safe Flight monitoring protocols.
 If you find a dead or injured bird, you can click here to submit a report through D-Bird.
 Periodically, NYC Audubon staff will analyze these reports and work to integrate and relate these results to existing Project Safe Flight research.
 Below you can see a frequently updated map of the data already submitted through D-Bird.
 You can view specific entries by placing your mouse over each data point on the map.

 Since the inception of Project Safe Flight, we have found that the white-throated sparrow is the species with the most collisions in New York City:

 And we have learned that the 12 species with the highest collisions make up 58 % of all the species involved in collisions.